SlyCyberLab/slytech-blog/src/content/blog/identity-governance-portal.md

 Building the automation first, then the visibility layer, then the AI layer turned out to be the right order.
 Each phase found things the previous one could not.
 The automation handled provisioning.
 The governance portal found a disabled account holding a license, a leftover test user, and a service account in a privileged role that should not be there permanently.
 The AI Copilot explained why those findings matter and what to do about them.

 The project is still local.
 The Azure Function is deployed but the snapshots still live on disk and the dashboard still runs via `npx serve`.
 The next phase is deploying to Azure Static Web Apps with Blob Storage for the snapshots and a timer-triggered Function for automated weekly collection.
 That is when it stops being a portfolio project and starts being a running governance system.
+The full source, scripts, and snapshots are on [GitHub](https://github.com/SlyCyberLab/IdentityGovernancePortal).